 She has held personal exhibitions at the Marino Marini Museum in Pistoia, in the Town Hall of Pontassieve, in Asti, Naples and Lerici and part of group exhibitions with the Casa d'Arte S. Lorenzo in various Italian locations.
 Leyland has exhibited at Oro Arezzo, and participated in the Venice Biennale.

 She has exhibited works in the USA, Saratoga Springs, NY and in Santa Monica, CA, in Sweden, in Germany, Stuttgart and in France, Toulouse, Paris and La Baule.
 She has participated in contemporary art fairs in Miami, Istanbul, London, Bologna and Genoa.
 Her latest exhibition took place in Siena , August 2020, in the Contrada della Selva.

 Numerous articles and interviews have been written in contemporary art magazines, newspapers, equestrian magazines and online newspapers and magazines.
 She was awarded for her sculpture by the American Academy of Equine Art .

-Currently she is collaborating with the Frilli Gallery on the design and construction of a life-size, five horse bronze fountain to be installed in Da Nang Vietnam.
+She has collaborated with the Frilli Gallery on the design and construction of a life-size, five horse bronze fountain installed in Da Nang Vietnam.